arcus-azure/arcus.webapi/docs/versioned_docs/version-v1.7.0/02-Guides/shared-access-key-authentication-with-azure-key-vault-integration.md

 ## Terminology
 To fully understand this user guide, some terminology is required:
 * **Shared access key**: a single secret that's being used as the authentication mechanism of many API endpoints.
-Using a single secret means that there's also a single authorization level.
+Using a single secret means that there is also a single authorization level.
 * **Arcus secret store**: central place where the application retrieve its secrets ([more info](https://security.arcus-azure.net/features/secret-store)).

 ## Sample application